Domestic violence in South Korea: Patriarchal regime

 One of the predominant cause of domestic violence in the Republic of Korea is the presence of patriarchy in many domestic settings and patriarchal hegemony.
 The patrilineal house-head system (hojuje), which grants the succession rules to the paternal side of the family, was dominant in South Korea until the government abolished it in 2005.
-Gender roles enforced by patriarchal system grants male the superiority and the control over the family, which often leads them to use physical violence when conflicts occur at home.
+Gender roles enforced by patriarchal system grants men the superiority and the control over the family, which often leads them to use physical violence when conflicts occur at home.
 In 2008, laws regarding the family kinship register were legislated and the patrilineal succession ended.
 From that point, the Minister of Gender Equality and family guides for family education according to the Basic Plan of Health, which promotes equality and happiness.

+"Women and dried pollock need to be beaten every three days for better taste" is an old saying that was common in South Korea in the 1960s when male violence against women was widely accepted.

-Violence against women was present mainly under President Park Chung-Hee's military dictatorship that enforced patriarchal hegemony, and women suffered from sexual abuse, prostitution, and physical abuse in the workplace.
+Violence against women was present mainly under President Park Chung Hee's military dictatorship that enforced patriarchal hegemony, and women suffered from sexual abuse, prostitution, and physical abuse in the workplace.
 The victims of these crimes were unable to complain or request assistance because they were not given equal rights to men.
 State violence became mostly evident after the Puch’ŏn Police Sex Torture Case in 1986.
 In this case, a labor activist student from Seoul National University was arrested by authorities, without a warrant, for using false resident identification to be able to work for the manufacturing industry.
 During her 10-day interrogation, she was sexually abused and tortured by police officers.
 The case raised concerns and awareness about state gender violence among the Korean society and triggered a related protest organized by The Korean Women's Association United (KWAU) and local NGOs.